Images and Media

 Can you (Open Rivers) arrange permission or rights for an image?

-This is the responsibility of the author.
-You need to contact the owner of the image (usually the photographer, artist, or publisher) and ask if you can use the image to illustrate an article in Open Rivers.
+Establishing permission or rights for an image is the author’s responsibility.
+You need to contact the image’s owner (usually the photographer, artist, or publisher) and ask if you can use the image to illustrate an article in Open Rivers.
 Your article, when published, will be under a Creative Commons Attribution-NonCommercial 4.0 International License.

-If you are struggling with establishing whether or not we have permission or rights to publish an image, we may be able to offer some limited support identifying the status of an image or procuring permission.
+If you are struggling to establish whether we have permission or rights to publish an image, we may be able to offer limited support in identifying its status or procuring permission.